Wilson Disease

 What is Wilson disease?

-A rare genetic disorder that causes copper accumulation in the body.
+A rare genetic disorder characterized by excessive accumulation of copper in the body.

 What are the symptoms of Wilson disease?